-While most motorcycle jackets include an easy reach pocket for your essentials, many riders prefer to use a leg bag to hold their keys, wallet and phone.
+While most motorcycle jackets include an accessible reach pocket for your essentials, many riders prefer to use a leg bag to hold their keys, wallet and phone.

 These bags are often waterproof, easy to use with gloved hands and designed with quick access in mind.